spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

 In the prior example, the system first checks if an order is fulfilled by merchants `MER000002` or `MER000004`.
 If this condition is fulfilled, the `mc01` commission is applied.
 If an order is fulfilled by any other merchant, the universal commission `mc02` is applied.
 The empty `merchants_allow_list` attribute means that this commission applies to all merchants.

 If you have multiple commissions, depending on your setup, you will have to use priorities and groups to make sure that relevant commissions are applied.
 In the prior example, the merchant-specific commission with priority `1` is validated before the universal commission.
 If the merchant-specific commission had a lower priority, the universal commission would be applied because it doesn't have a merchant condition.
-For more details about priority, see []
+For more details about priority, see [Merchant commission priority and groups](#merchant-commission-priority-and-groups)